Fedalto/ideas/README.md

 Infrastructure is complicated and the relationships between hosts, paths, ports and servers create a web of complexity.
 Tools like Chef and Puppet help generate configuration files that programs can read.
 A configuration spider would allow detecting and connecting the relationships between these configuration files.

 The spider would scan for configuration files, identify port numbers, paths and hostnames to insert into a graph.
 When the spider detects a reference to the same value, it creates an edge from both usages to the actual data.
 This graph then becomes a reprsentation of system configuration, the edges link the configuration values are live and synchronized, an administrator can change the data in a single location and cause the usages to update.
+This could be rendered to the screen as a graph.

 ## 15. Community Idea: [Create This](id:create-this)